Sycamore Hall, Room 206

-The award-winning North Texas Daily, UNT’s student newspaper in print and online, provides practical experience for students in both departments of the School of Journalism.
+The award-winning North Texas Daily, UNT’s student newspaper in print and online, provides practical experience for UNT students in and outside the School of Journalism.
 The Student Publications Committee selects the editor each term/semester, and staff jobs are open to any UNT student.
-The Daily is published four days a week in the fall and spring terms/semesters and less frequently in the summer.
+The Daily is published once a week in the fall and spring terms/semesters and less frequently in the summer.
 The Daily has been providing news and entertainment to UNT students since 1948.
 For more information, contact the Daily’s advisor at 940-565-2205, or visit the Daily’s web site at www.ntdaily.com.

 North Texas Daily TV

 Beside working on the student-run newspaper NTDaily and NTDaily.com, students may also practice the skills they learn in journalism classes by working on the NTDaily TV newscast, sports talk shows and highlight shows, community affairs, and other local programs.
 The student-produced programming is shown on Denton Community Television (DCTV), the city’s public access channel which is operated on campus by the Mayborn School of Journalism.
 Students may also create and produce other programming of interest to the university community and residents of Denton.